 The detector card edge connector performs several functions besides carrying the signal from the detector to the ILT1400.
-TTL Serial data is accessed through this card edge using a special connector adapter.
 This connector also provides a selection of positive and negative bias voltages for almost all IL detector configurations, and provides the input for information from the detector memory concerning calibration and units.
 See section 4.3 for a pinout and general description of the card edge connector.